 Philosophy can and should give people the tools with which to sharpen their minds for the better.

-2) That universities have a duty to seek out students in unconventional settings, specifically those whose lives stand at critical junctures, and who can benefit the most from access to the rigor, reflection and growth that higher learning can bring about.
+2) That universities have a real duty to seek out students in unconventional settings, specifically those whose lives stand at critical junctures, and who can benefit the most from access to the rigour, reflection and qualifications that higher learning brings about.

-In New York State, Bard College has run a prisoner degree program for over fifteen years.
-In that time over 400 inmates have graduated with honours; a remarkable achievement.
-One aspect of this which has garnered a lot of attention is that, among its graduates, the rate of recidivism has dropped from the state-average of 68% to just under 2%.
-Bard College's remarkable success is not only a lesson in the feasibility of delivering a degree level education within a prison environment, but it is also a startling testament to the power of higher education to transform people's lives for the better.
+In New York State, Bard College has run a prisoner degree program for twenty years.
+In that time over 400 inmates have graduated with honours and 2000 with Associate Degrees.
+One aspect of this remarkable achievement that has garnered a lot of attention is that, amongst its graduates, the rate of recidivism has dropped from the state-average of 63% to just under 2%.
+Bard College's success is not only a paradigm in the feasibility of delivering a degree level education within a prison environment, but also a startling testament to the power of higher education to transform people's lives for the better.

 Higher education in prison should not be seen solely through the lens of recidivism, however.
-The Crito Project's mission is to bring lasting and positive reform to the opportunities to be found in - and hence also the efficacy of - our prisons.
-We want to work towards a society in which we can provide a first-class education to inmates, as a means to achieving reform that is real and lasting: reform on the level of an individual's concepts, self-esteem and life opportunities.
+The Crito Project's mission is to bring lasting and positive reform to the opportunities to be found in our prisons.
+We want to provide a first-class education to incarcerated students, as a means to achieving the only type of reform that is real and lasting, and common to everyone: reform on the level of an individual's concepts, self-esteem and life opportunities.